YTverdokhleb/WebServices_DBConnectivity/README.md

 You can use Postman (or something like it) to Send or Receive data through those Services.

-DB contains a table 'Employees' with the following fields:
+DB is a file-based SQL data base which contains a table 'Employees' with the following fields:
 Id, Name, Department, Rate.

 To read all data from the DB you need to call GET command using 'http://localhost:49576/Employee/GetEmployees' URL.